Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 | CI automation | pi -p or JSON/RPC mode with narrow tools |

-The "clamorous" setup is not one magic plugin.
+The serious setup is not one magic plugin.
 It is a layered system: stable project instructions, reproducible settings, explicit model routing, audited packages, on-demand skills, and small extensions for the things your team actually cares about.

 Why Open Source, Stripped to Basics, Wins

 Claude Code is an excellent product.
 Cursor is an excellent product.
 But they are products — designed for the average user, optimised for the common case.
-Pi is a toolkit — designed for developers who want to understand and control every token that enters their agent's context window.
+Pi is a toolkit — built for developers who want to understand and control every token that enters their agent's context window.

 - 40,800+ GitHub stars on the core repo